jeff-griffith-dev/keeper-docket/docs/01-spec/docket-domain-model.md

 1. A MeetingSeries must have exactly one `moderator` SeriesParticipant at all times.
 2. `ActionItem.responsibleId` must be a `moderator` or `invited` participant in the parent series.
-3. Finalized Minutes are immutable — no writes to Minutes, Topic, InfoItem, ActionItem, or ActionItemNote beneath a finalized Minutes.
+3. Finalized Minutes are immutable — no writes to Minutes, Topic, InfoItem, or ActionItem beneath a finalized Minutes.
+ActionItemNotes may still be appended after finalization, but only as `post-meeting` phase.
+The `meeting`-phase note set is permanently closed at finalization.
 4. Archived MeetingSeries are read-only — no new Minutes, no edits to any existing record.
 5. ActionItemNotes are append-only — no updates or deletes.
 6. Labels marked `isSystem = true` cannot be deleted.